-Since 2007 scheduled fleet upgrades have replaced 21 old units with new and more fuel efficient ones.
+Since 2007 scheduled fleet upgrades have replaced 25 old units with new and more fuel efficient ones.
 Replacements range from light pickup trucks to construction equipment and fire engines.
-2014 planned replacements include an electric Zamboni.
-Future replacements include electric compact sedans.
-Fleet upgrades are funded by the Equipment Replacement Reserve Fund (ERRF).
+2015 planned replacements include a pickup, tandem dumptruck, and bylaw enforcement unit.
+For future replacements, including the bylaw vehicle, electric format vehicles will be considered where practical.
+Fleet upgrades are funded by the Equipment Replacement Reserve Fund (ERRF) with additional costs for more environmentally beneficial fuel types being eligible for contributions from the Carbon Fund.

-While total fleet fuel consumption varies annually due to fluctuations in mileage and hours of use, fuel consumption has been trending downwards since 2007 as shown on the attached graph and generally as follows:
+Total fleet fuel consumption varies annually due to fluctuations in mileage and hours of use.
+The fluctuations are caused by variability in construction project locations and duration as well as weather.
+Notwithstanding this, fuel consumption has been trending slightly downwards since 2007 as shown on the attached graph and generally as follows:

-- Diesel consumption has reduced by about 40,000 litres/yr (20%). - Gasoline consumption has reduced by about 18,000 litres/yr (20%) - Fleet Propane consumption has fluctuated somewhat but remained fairly constant on average. - Locomotive Oil has reduced by about 25,000 litres/yr (30%).
+- Average Diesel consumption has reduced by about 20,000 litres/yr (12%). - Average Gasoline consumption has reduced by about 15,000 litres/yr (12%) - Fleet Propane consumption has fluctuated somewhat but remained fairly constant on average. - Locomotive Oil used in operation of the Alberni Pacific Railway has reduced by about 25,000 litres/vr (30%).

-In aggregate these reductions in fleet fuel consumption represent a GHG reduction of about 260 tonnes or a 9% reduction in corporate emissions.
+In aggregate these reductions in fleet fuel consumption represent a GHG reduction of about 53 tonnes or a 6% reduction in corporate emissions.